Nettention/MyWorkCam/README.md

 # About ProudNet

 You'll see "Do you know ProudNet?" after you click on 'About' tray popup menu.
 ProudNet is a game server and network middleware for mobile, PC and PS4 games.

+- Overcomed rare issues occuring only in Southern East countries and China.
-Many feaures dedicated to fastest realtime multiplay are included on it.
+- Many feaures dedicated to fastest realtime multiplay are included.
+- AAA games including Seven Knights, Street Fighter V, Vindictus are used.

 Check the website out http://www.proudnet.com for details.

 # License